 Reading remains at the core of the whole curriculum with a big emphasis on reading for pleasure both at home and at school.
 Children participate in daily guided reading sessions and story times.

-Handwriting (not currently assessed under the national curriculum) is expected to be fluent, legible and speedy.
+Handwriting is expected to be fluent, legible and speedy.

 Phonics is the teaching the sounds in words and the letters or groups of letters that represent these sounds.
 Being able to use phonics is fundamental to learning to read and write.